octimot/StoryToolkitAI/INSTALLATION.md

     py -3.10 -m pip install virtualenv

-#### 4. Download and install FFMPEG
+#### 4. Download and install FFMPEG via Chocolatey
-The simplest approach is to use a package manager like [Choco](https://chocolatey.org/install).
-Once you follow the installation steps for "Individual Use" on that page, you can install FFMPEG using this command:
+The simplest way to install FFMPEG on windows is to use a package manager like [Choco](https://chocolatey.org/install), but feel free to skip this step if you already have FFMPEG or if you know of a better way to install it.

+Open PowerShell as Admin, and run:

+    Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

+If you're running into issues please read the [Choco installation guide](https://chocolatey.org/install).

+Once Choco is installed, you can install FFMPEG using this command:

     choco install ffmpeg

-Alternatively, you can also try to download FFMPEG from [here](https://www.gyan.dev/ffmpeg/builds/) and manually install it, but you may need to manually add some environment variables after installation.

 #### 5. Download StoryToolkitAI: